-I have appeared as a language expert on various TV and radio broadcasts, discussing a variety of language-related stories from youth language, to punctuation, to new words in the dictionary.
+I have appeared as a language expert on various TV and radio broadcasts, discussing a variety of language-related stories from youth language, to accent prejudice, to punctuation, to new words in the dictionary.

 Recent appearances include: